So what is the Procedure when it comes to Contesting a Will in Qld?

 Each legal matter is unique, turning on its own facts and circumstances – but no matter those issues, family provision claims tend to follow a relatively standard process imposed by the courts designed to efficiently manage the estate litigation process.
 The following summary sets out some of the relevant timeframes and procedures any family provision applicant ought to be mindful of for Queensland matters.

-Usually the first step will be to contact us for a free, no obligation consultation to discuss your eligibility and the merits of your family provision claim.
-We will investigate the merits of your potential claim and may offer preliminary advice on that matter, and let you know how we can assist.
-Our investigations will concern matters such as:
+It would go without saying that the first step in Contest a Will, would be to contact us for a free, no obligation consultation to discuss your eligibility!
+The main reason is to investigate your options and the merits of your family provision claim.
+In the initial Free consult, we will investigate the opportunities for you to Contest the Will based on the merits of your potential claim.
+We will aim to offer preliminary advice on that matter, and let you know how we can assist.
+Our investigations will include:

 - The terms of the deceased’s will;

 - The composition of the deceased’s estate (both assets and liabilities);